harsha-2010/Analystt.ai/README.md

 Part 2

-Reads URL from data.csv and scrapes through each product page the following details: 1 Manufacturer 2 ASIN 3 Description

-and stores in product.csv
+Reads URL from data.csv and scrapes through each product page the following details: 1 Manufacturer 2 ASIN 3 Description and stores in product.csv

-Note: Multiple paragraphs of Description is stored By concatenating Note: Some products didn't specify Manufacturer and description Such fields are left empty
+Note: Multiple paragraphs of Description is stored By concatenating Note: Some products didn't specify Manufacturer and description.
+Such fields are left empty

 The attached files contain code as well as output files.
 A total of 223 products information has been retrieved# Analystt.ai